Turin: A Vegan guide to the slow food capital

 Santa Giulia 32/F (Vanchiglia)

 In Aria you’ll find the best vegan chocolate ice cream in the city, in our opinion.
-They also offer delicious fresh seasonal fruit flavors like avocado lime, blackberry or persimmon.
+They also offer delicious fresh seasonal fruit flavors like avocado lime, blackberry or cachi (persimmon).

 Avocado, chocolate and blackberry ice cream of Aria